rweeks131/image-classifier/README.md

 >minikube tunnel

-and check that the port to the program is exposed by using -> localhost , in any browswer.
+and check that the port to the program is exposed by using -> localhost, in any browswer.

-This Kubernetes cluster has not been deployed to any cloud service, but I plan to work on deploying the cluster in the near future.
+This Kubernetes cluster has been deployed using the Google Kubernetes Engine (GKE) using a load balancer.
+To use this, you need to have access to GKE and use the load_balancer.yaml file with the files used for minikube deployment shown above.